gflohr/Locale-XGettext/samples/README.md

 files.

 ## Implementation in one single file

+Note that this is only implemented in the Python example.  if you want to do the same for another language, please refer to the Python source code!

 The Perl wrapper script `xgettext-lines.pl` reads the python code from a separate file, the Python module `PythonXGettext.py`, so that the two